-The University of North Texas Health Science Center is one of the nation's distinguished graduate academic health science centers, dedicated to education, research, patient care and service.
-It comprises the Texas College of Osteopathic Medicine (TCOM), the Graduate School of Biomedical Sciences (GSBS), the School of Public Health (SPH), the School of Health Professions (SHP), which includes the Physician Assistant Studies and the Physical Therapy Programs, and the new UNT System College of Pharmacy, opening in 2013.
+The UNT Health Science Center is one of the nation's distinguished graduate academic health science centers, dedicated to education, research, patient care and service.
+It comprises the Texas College of Osteopathic Medicine (TCOM), the Graduate School of Biomedical Sciences (GSBS), the School of Public Health (SPH), the School of Health Professions (SHP), which includes the Physician Assistant Studies and the Physical Therapy Programs, and the new UNT System College of Pharmacy.
 UNT Health is the faculty practice providing direct patient care for the citizens of Tarrant County.

 A 33-acre, 1.2 million square-foot campus located in Fort Worth's Cultural District, the Health Science Center has a $220 million annual budget and adds approximately $600 million into Fort Worth's economy annually.
 It has a combined faculty of more than 400, a staff of more than 1,400 and 750 part-time and adjunct faculty from other institutions and the community.